-(Title is link to site.)
+(Title is linked to site.)

 The LGBTQ community, like all other people, may at times suffer from mental health issues.
 The Learn- LGBTQ page of the Nick’s Network of Hope website sets forth the most recent statistics for the LGBTQ community.
-If you are a member of the LGBTQ community, and believe you are suffering from a mental health issue, consider the following information sourced by NAMI (National Alliance on Mental Illness) and linked here, if you need help seeking professional help:
+If you are a member of the LGBTQ community and believe you are suffering from a mental health issue, consider the following information sourced by NAMI (National Alliance on Mental Illness) and linked here, if you need help seeking professional help:

 Ideas to help locate an LGBTQ -inclusive provider:

 - Use the Gay and Lesbian Medical Association’s Provider Directory to look through a list of inclusive medical providers.

 - Check out the Healthcare Equality Index to find the LGBTQ inclusive policies of organization leaders in healthcare.

 - Review resources on the rights and experiences of LGBTQ people in mental health care, including the Center for American Progress and the National Transgender Discrimination Survey.

 - Ask friends and local LGBTQ centers for referrals or suggestions of LGBTQ-friendly healthcare providers.

 - Call ahead and ask if a provider you are considering has any LGBTQ patients.